What are my pension investment options?

 Don't worry – although your pension provider might not be able to give you professional financial advice, their customer service teams or consultants will try to make the process as simple as possible.
 There is also usually a default option, so you don't have to choose if you don't want to.
 Instead, the fund can be invested in a broad range of funds, that appeal to as wide a range of people as possible.

 What if I have a workplace pension scheme?

 If you have a workplace or occupational pension, your position is different.
 If your pension is a final salary or defined benefit pension you will not need to make any investment decisions.
 If you have a defined contribution or money purchase pension your employer may offer you a default investment fund or you may be able to choose an investment fund.
 This will depend on your employer’s pension scheme.

 Having said that, you may still have to make some decisions that affect your income in the future.
 If you decide to make additional contributions, for example, that could boost your pension pot.

 A SIPP (self-invested personal pension) is usually chosen by people who want more control over how their money is managed.
 Most SIPPs give you access to a wide range of assets from which to choose, and you'll need to be more confident about making investment decisions that can have a significant effect on the value of your pension savings.
 As with any financial products, we would recommend speaking to a professional financial adviser before you invest in a SIPP.
 That way you can ensure you are aware of all the features and benefits that a SIPP can offer you.

 What else should I think about?

 - Don’t be afraid of shares

 If you are investing for the long-term, it’s not a bad thing to take some risks if you feel comfortable in doing so.
 If you only choose conservative investments, such as cash or bonds, your investments may not grow as well as you’d like or need.
-Shares can offer you the ability to grow your money over time, but remember past performance is never a guide to the future!
+Shares can offer you the ability to grow your money over time, but remember shares are subject to market fluctuations and past performance is never a guide to the future!

 - Think about diversifying